ptop2026/prompt_examples/AI_cost_analysis.md

 ```text
 Add to the end of your prompt: Then report input tokens, output tokens, and total tokens.
 ```

+# Script Examples

-## General Prompt to estimate tokens for a script
+## General Prompt to estimate tokens for your prompts
 ```text
 You are a Token Estimation Assistant.
 Your job is to estimate how many tokens a prompt will use without running it and without using code.